Thank you for your interest in Johns Hopkins Carey Business School.

 - Essays should be 300-500 words

-You will also have the optional opportunity to provide any additional clarifying information that you wish to share with the Admissions committee regarding your academic record, personal history, or professional attributes.
+Separate from the essay, you will have the optional opportunity to provide any additional clarifying information that you wish to share with the Admissions committee regarding your academic record, personal history, or professional attributes.

 We require a resume or a CV.
 Please be sure to have your resume or CV fully updated, and include both the months and years of your various work experiences.
 Your resume should be no more than two pages in length.

-Who should write your letter of recommendation?
+Who should write your professional recommendation?
 We suggest someone who knows you personally and who can speak directly about your strengths and experience.
 A current or former supervisor who can comment on your growth, your potential, and your contributions to your position/team is generally best.
 Do not focus on the person in your company at the highest level.
 Share your interest in earning an MBA and why you are applying to this program with your recommender so that they are best positioned to write on your behalf.
+Academic recommendations are not generally as helpful, especially when only one recommendation is provided.

 Please use your recommender’s work email address rather than a personal account like Gmail, which will be more closely monitored in our credential verification process.
 Recommendations from relatives and friends are strongly discouraged.
 One recommendation is required.
 We will read up to two.

-Interviews are granted on an invitation-only basis after the evaluation of a submitted application.
+Interviews are granted on an invitation-only basis after the initial evaluation of a submitted application.
 We look for applicants who are energetic, engaging, and can articulate their stories and how the Johns Hopkins MBA will position them for what’s next.
 Answer questions honestly, not with the answer you think the interviewer wants to hear.
 Do not memorize answers for expected interview questions.
 Be yourself.

 Interviews are offered in-person on our campus and in cities around the world.
 We work with each candidate individually to schedule.
 You will hear if you are receiving an invitation to interview within two weeks of the application deadline for your round.
-If an in-person interview isn’t possible, we will schedule via Skype.
+If an in-person interview isn’t possible, we will schedule via Zoom.

 - Interviews generally last 30–45 minutes.